duycs/duycs.github.io/_posts/2020-04-26-security-web.markdown

 - Hacker action: Change value of field name to a script ``` name: http:evil-script.io``` then submit to save to the database
 - Result: method get this resource GET /api/patient/x will load the script on client then execute them

-Hacker injection HTLM or malicius scripts into client web site.
+Hacker injection HTLM or malicious scripts into client web site.
 There are 3 type of XSS attract:
-- XSS Reflected: Send link directly to the user to trick the user into cliking on the link then stealing cookies or session
+- XSS Reflected: Send link directly to the user to trick the user into clicking on the link then stealing cookies or session
 - Dom base XSS: Change the website structure, tricking users into entering information to stals it
 - Stored XSS: Directly insert malicious code the database